DIRACGrid/DIRAC/docs/source/DeveloperGuide/ReleaseProcedure/index.rst

 You can now proceed with tagging, pushing, and uploading::

   $ git tag -a v7r1p37 -m "v7r1p37"  # this will create an annotated tag, from the current branch, in the local repository
-  $ git push --tags release rel-v7r1  # we push to the *release* repository (so to GitHub-hosted one) the tag just created, and the rel-v7r1 branch.
+  $ git push release v7r1p37  # we push to the *release* repository (so to GitHub-hosted one) the tag just created
+  $ git push release rel-v7r1  # we push to the rel-v7r1 branch too.

 From the previous command, note that due to the fact that we are pushing a branch named *rel-v7r1* to the *release* repository, where it already exists a branch named *rel-v7r1*, **the local branch will override the remote one**.

+At this point, before performing any further step, you can go to `GitHub Actions <https://github.com/DIRACGrid/DIRAC/actions>`_ and check the result of the workflows that are running on the pushed tag.

 All the patches must now be also propagated to the *upper* branches.
 In this example we are going through, we are supposing that it exists rel-v7r2 branch,